Our course offerings are listed in the Undergraduate Catalog. To see which courses are scheduled in upcoming semesters, go to the Dynamic Schedule.

-Government courses are small or medium-sized, with heavy emphasis on interaction, research and writing.
+Government courses are small or medium-sized, with a heavy emphasis on interaction, research, and writing.
 All fall into one of political science's four broad sub-fields: American Politics, Comparative Politics, International Politics, or Political Theory.

 Each year we offer several GOVT 150 Freshman Seminars (satisfying the COLL 150 requirement).
 These seminars are capped at 15 students each.
 Some provide a broad introduction to a sub-field, but most help students understand political science by examining a specific topic.

-Intermediate GOVT 300-level courses cover topics within the subfields, as well as in Political Theory and Political Methods.
-Most 200 and 300 level courses have 30-35 students; the few courses with more students break into small discussion sections once a week.
+Intermediate GOVT 300-level courses cover topics within the subfields, as well as in Political Theory and Research Methods.
+Most 200- and 300-level courses have 30–35 students; the few courses with more students break into small discussion sections once a week.